askiiart/torznab-toolkit/README.md

 A safe, multi-threaded, async toolkit for adding Torznab APIs to programs.
 You just focus on the indexer itself, we abstract away the hell that is the Torznab API.

-Just fill in your own relevant functions and config, and torznab-toolkit will run the API for you
+Just fill in your own relevant functions and config ([`Config`]), and torznab-toolkit will run the API for you

 ```rust
 use torznab_toolkit;